nafarlee/git-good/README.md

 - q - leave the interactive patch session
 - s - split the currently presented lines, so they may be added or ignored with finer granularity

-There are other options, but they are not crucial to the use of the `-p`atch interactive mode.

 --------------------------------------------------------------------------------

 ### `git commit`